21 Shower Remodel Pitfalls to Avoid – Advice from a Pro

 I don’t know why they are designed this way but I do know that it’s not necessary, and there are some distinct advantages if the rolling door is mounted on the outside of the shower enclosure instead.

-The SDRH of course!
+By using the SDRH of course!

 Shower Door Reversal Hack (SDRH)

 First, you order your rolling shower door or rolling bathtub door with the opening on the wrong side.
 Yes, you heard right……. the wrong side.

 For example, if you want to enter your shower on the left side, you buy a rolling shower door that has a right side opening instead.
 This way you can mount the door the wrong way around (180 degrees) and still have your opening on the left.